Jaroslaw-Roman-Cudzich/bank_tech_test/README.md

 ~~~~
 As a user of my bank account
-So that I can see my transactions and balance
+So that I can keep track of the date of my transactions
-I want to print my bank statement
+I want the date of each transaction recorded
 ~~~~

 ~~~~
 As a user of my bank account
-So that I can keep track of the date of my transactions
+So that I can see my date specified transactions and final balance
-I want the date of each transaction recorded
+I want to print my bank statement
 ~~~~

 -------------------------------